01binary/zeroweb/src/articles/kalman-filter.md

 ## kalman filter

 The Kalman filter starts with an initial guess.
-The weight of measurements decreases exponentially as the system state is synchronized with reality, so that eventually we rely only on prediction.
+The weight of measurements decreases exponentially as the system state is synchronized with reality.

 ```matlab
 % Initial guess